Tamil Nadu geography for Tnpsc and Upsc exams. This includes features such as mountains, plateaus, plains and coastal regions.

 Pothigai Hills

-The most part of Pothigai Hills lies in Tirunelveli district, with its southern slope lies in the Kanyakumari district.
-Pothigai Hills called by different names such as Shiva Jothi Parvath, Agasthiyar Hills, and Southern Kailash.
+The most part of Pothigai Hills lies in the Tirunelveli district, with its southern slope lying in the Kanyakumari district.
+Pothigai Hills are called by different names such as Shiva Jothi Parvath, Agasthiyar Hills, and Southern Kailash.

 Pothigai area is known for its evergreen forest, ancient temples and waterfalls.
 Kalakkad Mundanthurai Tiger Reserve is located in this region.